Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 Poor funding/Budget Planning

-A lot of projects in the Nigerian construction industry failed as a result inadequate funding, and the difference between the national annual budget and the budget actual released.
+A lot of public projects in the Nigerian construction industry failed as a result inadequate funding, and the difference between the national annual budget and the budget actual released.
 Most of the Nigerian public projects are signed even before the actual release of the national budget.
-The difference in budget of the contracted project and the actual budget release can get the contracted company as a result of inflation of prices, scarcity of construction material at the time of the budget release and mobilization to site.
-Also -planned scope of work which can be as a result of the contractor working on another contract when he is called back to mobilization to start work.
+The difference in budget of the contracted project and the actual budget release can get the contracted company stuck as a result of inflation of prices, scarcity of construction material at the time of the budget release and mobilization to site.
+Also un-planned scope of work which can be as a result of the contractor working on another contract when he is called back to mobilization to start work.
 Moreover, poor budget planning is a regular mistake made by some contractors by not undertaking feasibility assessments before starting the design.
 The construction project should be planned according to the available resources and not according to the unrealistic expectations a client has in mind.

 Discrepancies Between the Design and Construction